michigan-traffic-lab/ROCO/README.md

  The dataset provides the trajectories of the conflicts, along with information about the reason, time, and effect of conflict.

-- The data was collected from 9am to 7pm in the first week in September 2022.
+- The data was collected from 9am to 6pm in July 2023.
 - The data sample rate is 2.5Hz.
 - MSight roadside perception system is used to extract the vehicle trajectories from raw video frames.

-A related dataset: [RBTrajectoryData](https://github.com/michigan-traffic-lab/RBTrajectoryData) provides the whole trajectory data in September 2022 at the same roundabout.
+A related dataset: [RBTrajectoryData](https://github.com/michigan-traffic-lab/RBTrajectoryData) provides more trajectory data in July 2023 at the same roundabout.
 ## Citation
 > [ROCO: A Roundabout Traffic Conflict Dataset](https://arxiv.org/abs/2303.00563)<br />
 > Depu Meng, Owen Sayer, Rusheng Zhang, Shengyin Shen, Houqiang Li, and Henry X. Liu<br />